smallstep/step-sds/README.md

 127.0.0.1       hello.smallstep.com
 ```

-Then we are going to bootstrap certificates configuration in a non-standard
+Now we bootstrap a step certificates environment in a temporary STEPPATH so
-STEPPATH so we don't mess with our environment:
+we won't permanently pollute up our local environment:

 ```sh
 $ export STEPPATH=/tmp